U.S. flag An official website of the United States government

 • Brand Names: Gardasil 9

 • What it's for: Gardasil 9 is for use in females and males ages 9 through 45 years.
-It prevents cervical, vulvar, vaginal and anal cancers caused by any of the following human papillomavirus (HPV) Types 16, 18, 31, 33, 45, 52 and 58.
+It prevents cervical, vulvar, vaginal, anal, and certain head and neck cancers caused by any of the following human papillomavirus (HPV) Types 16, 18, 31, 33, 45, 52 and 58.
 Overall, Gardasil 9 has the potential to prevent approximately 90% of cervical, vulvar, vaginal and anal cancers.
 Gardasil 9 is also approved for the prevention of genital warts caused by types 6 and 11 in both males and females.

 • Common side effects may include: Headache, fever, nausea, dizziness, fainting, and pain, swelling, redness, itchiness or bruising at the injection site.